MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ## License entitlements

-Licenses have entitlements and each entitlement gives access to a specific Power Automate capability :
+Licenses have entitlements and each entitlement gives access to a specific Power Automate capability.
+Here-bellow the list of entitlements that licenses can provide:

 ![License entitlements](../media/RPA-license/entitlement_list.png)